rrmontuan/RicardoMontuan-nodereact-coding-interview/README.md

 The live coding session will be more like a pair programming excercise, we will request you to implement a feature, solve bugs or give code advice.
 You will be able to use google and any documentation that can help you.
 Instructions will be provided in the live coding session.

-Let's take in consideration that the application is not working properly, so part of the coding exercise will involve identifying and fixing existing bugs.
+Let's take in consideration that the application is not working properly, so you could see a white screen after running it.
+Part of the coding exercise will involve identifying and fixing existing bugs.

 # Basic requirements